datajango/dev-docker-seed/README.md

 * --inspect tells Node that we want to run our app in debug mode.
 * by adding -brk we also make sure that the app stops at the first line, so we have enough time to open up the inspector
-* nadding =0.0.0.0 opens up the debugger to connections from any IP.
+* adding =0.0.0.0 opens up the debugger to connections from any IP.

 ```
 node --inspect-brk=0.0.0.0